1. The Mediation Process

 (c) he has any confidential information about the parties or the dispute under mediation derived from sources outside the mediation.

-2.2 When in doubt, the Mediator shall refer the matter to the MMC.
+2.2 When in doubt, the Mediator shall refer the matter to the MIMC.

 3. The Mediation Procedure

-The Mediator will act in accordance with the Mediation Rules of the MMC.
+The Mediator will act in accordance with the Mediation Rules of the MIMC.

 4.1 Any document and information supplied for, and disclosed in the course of the mediation will be kept confidential.
 The Mediator will only disclose the same if required to do so by general law, or with the consent of all the parties, or if such disclosure is necessary to implement or enforce any settlement agreement.

 4.2 The Mediator (or any member of his firm or company) will not act for any of the parties subsequently in any manner related to or arising out of the subject matter of the mediation without the written informed consent of all the parties.